VPN Unlimited aka. KeepSolid Inc. was founded in 2013 (New York). Their slogan is:

 - Limited Torrenting

-There are too many great VPNs on the market (at a similar price) to settle on a service that provides such limited capabilities and slow performance.
+There are too many much better VPNs on the market (at a similar or even cheaper price) to settle on a service that provides such limited capabilities and slow performance.

 P.S.
 Have you ever used VPN Unlimited before?
 If so, what was your experience like?
 I’m always interested to hear your experience (good or bad).